 The ALHT helped to catalogue the pre-1800 collection by accessing funding for the project.
-The pre-1800 collection includes documents like the Summa contra Gentiles by St Thomas Aquinas (1476) and Missal, a thirteenth century manuscript from eastern France.
+The pre-1800 collection includes books like the Summa contra Gentiles by St Thomas Aquinas (1476).

 Performing Arts Collection

-The ALHT secured a lotteries grant to help the collections team preserve, arrange, and describe the Performing Arts Collection.
-This collection includes many artefacts from the Mercury Theatre.
+The ALHT secured a lotteries grant to help work on preserving, arranging, and describing the Performing Arts Collection.
+This collection includes records from the Mercury Theatre.

 Researcher in residence

-The researcher in residence scholarship is funded by the ALHT and is offered to a research scholar with a particular interest in items in the collections of Auckland Libraries.
+The researcher in residence scholarship is funded by the ALHT and is offered to a research scholar with a particular interest in items in the Sir George Grey Special Colections.
 The award is open to overseas applicants as well as New Zealand citizens.

-The trust was responsible for getting a grant so that the entire collection could be conserved.
+The trust was responsible for getting a grant for conservation work to be done on the collection.

 The Dumas Collection

-One of the greatest collections of books and manuscripts of Dumas’ works was kept by a Whangarei pharmacist who left the items to SGGSC when he died.
-The trust obtained a grant so that the entire collection could be catalogued and kept as a treasure for future generations.
+One of the greatest collections of books and manuscripts of Dumas’ works was kept by Whangarei pharmacist, Frank Reed, who left the items to the library when he died.
+The trust obtained a grant so that the entire collection could be catalogued and made available for future generations.